cagandemirmr/Churn_Analysis_of_Databel/README.md

 This project aimed to provide insights into customer churn patterns at Databel.
 The results can help guide strategies to reduce churn and improve customer retention.

+# CONCLUSION

+Based on these insights, the company can reduce the overall churn rate by offering 2-year contract agreements instead of monthly plans.
+Another potential strategy is to introduce group contracts, targeting families of three or more members, which could also help lower churn rates.

+Additionally, the company could organize training programs for its personnel to improve customer interaction and address behavioral issues.
+Offering newer and higher-quality devices may also contribute to customer retention.

+From a demographic perspective:

+For customers over the age of 30 and non-citizens, the company can offer modern devices bundled with 2-year contracts and ensure they have access to more competent sales and customer service teams.

+For senior customers (citizens), the company could provide affordable domestic and international call packages, tailored to their usage patterns.

+For customers under the age of 30, the focus could be on offering cost-effective internet and domestic call packages, which align with their typical usage behavior.